 Founded in March of 2015, RaidForums is a database with exclusive database breaches and leaks.
 In addition, it has an active marketplace for selling these leaks.
 With a total of 445K users dedicated to hacking, database leaks, and tech, RaidForums’ high profile, mega-leaks have gained media attention.

 Each day, over a thousand new members register at Raidforums and 15K people use the forum each day as members and guests.
 Currently, Raidforums has over 4,000 daily posts (which include threads and comments on previous posts).
 At the time of this post, there have been over 2 million posts published on the forum.

-Since Webhose is able to crawl posts on the dark web that have a publish data of up to 10 years ago, we have a record of the first post from RaidForums.
+Since Webhose is able to crawl posts on the dark web that have a publication date as far back as 10 years ago, we have a record of the first post from RaidForums.
 The original post is from March 21, 2015 in our Cyber API.